David Smith: The Art and Life of a Transformational Sculptor

 About the Author

-Michael Brenson is a member of the sculpture faculty at Bard College's Milton Avery Graduate School of the Arts and the author of Visionaries and Outcasts: The NEA, Congress, and the Place of the Visual Artist in America.
-A former art critic for The New York Times, Brenson has been a Getty Scholar, a Bogliasco Fellow, a Clark Fellow, and a Guggenheim Fellow, and he was awarded a Creative Nonfiction Grant from the Whiting Foundation.
-He has curated exhibitions at MoMA PS1 and the SculptureCenter, and has organized and moderated conferences or panels at the National Gallery of Art, the Solomon R. Guggenheim Museum, the Rockefeller Foundation, and New York's Jewish Museum.
+Michael Brenson is a former member of the sculpture faculty at Bard College's Milton Avery Graduate School of the Arts and is the author of Visionaries and Outcasts: The NEA, Congress, and the Place of the Visual Artist in America.
+He holds a doctorate in art history from Johns Hopkins University and was an art critic for The New York Times.
+He is a Getty Scholar, Guggenheim Fellow, and Clark Fellow, and he is currently the artistic director of the Jonathan and Barbara Silver Foundation.
 He lives in Accord, New York.

 Reviews